United Kingdom in the Eurovision Song Contest 2008: Final

-The British performance featured Andy Abraham, dressed in a blue suit with silver elements, performing on a predominately gold and brown coloured stage with the LED screens displaying mutli-coloured sparkling squares.
+The British performance featured Andy Abraham, dressed in a blue suit with silver elements, performing on a predominately gold and brown coloured stage with the LED screens displaying multi-coloured sparkling squares.
 Abraham was joined by a drummer, two guitarists, a keyboardist and a backing vocalist, all dressed in black with the male performers also wearing white ties.
 The performance also featured pyrotechnic effects.
 The United Kingdom placed twenty-fourth (last) in the final, scoring 14 points.